lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Dec.
+2021\] Four papers were accepted by IEEE INFOCOM 2022, among which one was completed by my advised Ph.D. student Meng Chen.
+Congratulations!

 \[May 2021\] One paper was accepted by ACM MobiHoc 2021.

 \[Apr.
 2021\] I served as a TPC member of IEEE INFOCOM 2022.